Georgia-Southwestern-State-Univeristy/capstone-project-campusconnect-team/README.md

 ### Key Features:
 - The `src/` folder contains the main React application code.
 - The `pages/` directory includes components for the **Welcome**, **Building**, **About**, **Contact**, and **NotFound** pages.
-- The `services/` directory houses all backend-related services, such as Firebase integration, authentication, and Firestore operations.
+- The `services/` directory houses all backend-related services, such as Firebase integration, Google Maps Loading function, and Firebase logic for search operations.
 - The `utils/` folder contains utility functions, including testing utilities for Firestore.
 - Fully mobile responsive UI:
    - Departments collapse cleanly on mobile.